A Quantum Mechanical Example for Hodge Theory: Conclusions

 Before we conclude this section, we would like to shed light on the symmetry operator relationships (28) and (34) where we have established the connection(s) between the off-shell nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations with the help of the discrete duality symmetry transformations in (27).
 As far as the symmetry operator relationships (28) are concerned, we find that the {\it signs} on the r.h.s. have been obtained by the trial and error method (where the close and careful observations have been taken into account).
 These operator relationships are {\it true} for the fermionic as we well as the bosonic variables $\Phi_1$ and $\Phi_2$ [cf. Eq.
 (33)] of our theory.
 On the other hand, the symmetry operator relationships (34) provide the connection between (i) the BRST and co-BRST symmetry transformations, and (ii) the anti-BRST and anti-co-BRST symmetry transformations where the {\it signs} on the r.h.s. are dictated by a couple of {\it successive} operations of the full set of discrete duality symmetry transformations (27) on the variables $\Phi_1$ and $\Phi_2$ of our theory.
 These have been explained, in a clear fashion, by taking the examples of $\Phi_1$ and $\Phi_2$ separately and independently in (35) and (36).
 It is worthwhile to lay emphasis on the fact that the discrete duality $*$ operation on the l.h.s. of (34) acts {\it separately} on (i) the symmetry transformation operator, and (ii) the specifically chosen variable $\Phi_1$ or $\Phi_2$.
 This is why the square brackets have been used on the l.h.s.
-On the other hand, the operations of the discrete duality $*$ operations on the r.h.s. of (28) are straightforward (because they act, in succession, in a straightforward fashion on a given variable $\Phi_1$ or $\Phi_2$ of our theory).
+On the other hand, the operations of the discrete duality $*$ operations on the r.h.s. of (28) are very clear (because they act, in succession, in a straightforward fashion on a given variable $\Phi_1$ or $\Phi_2$ of our theory).
+It will be worthwhile to point out that, under the complete set of discrete duality $*$ symmetry transformations (27), the extended BRST algebra with the conserved ghost charge [cf. Eq.
+(23)] and the complete set of the extended BRST algebra (C.6), are found to remain invariant (due to the full set of transformations (B.1) of the conserved charges under the complete set of discrete duality $*$ symmetry transformations).